 Better known as the Festival of Light, (and not to be confused with Yi Peng, the Festival of Lanterns), Loy Krathong takes place at night during a full moon.

 Decorated baskets float down a river to symbolize good wishes and good luck.
 The small floating containers are also decorated with banana leaves, candles, and coins.

 Hundreds of tourists join in this celebration every year which proves that the decorated boats are a breath-taking sight that you don’t want to miss.

 Tourists often say that this celebration is considered one of the most bizarre Thailand festivals.

 There are many species of wild monkeys in Thailand.
-They can be found roaming the streets, hanging out in yards and stores, and on this holiday, eating a big meal.
+They roam the streets, hang out in yards and stores, and on this holiday, eat a big meal.

 Locals gather at nearby temples and feed the monkeys fruits and vegetables.
 They often make it a challenge for the monkeys by freezing the food into blocks of ice.

 While the festival is a great place to watch and take pictures of the monkeys, professionals advise you to keep your distance and not touch them.